wanglikun08/uqp-website/education/index.md

 {% include section.html %}

 ## Climate Learning Programme
-_Imperial College Business School x CMA CGM - TANGRAM &nbsp; (2024 - Present)_
+<span class="subheader">Imperial College Business School x CMA CGM - TANGRAM</span>

 {% capture text_cma %}

-This bespoke Executive Education programme has been offered to CMA CGM employees at the TANGRAM facility in Marseille.
-Over 1000 attendees have attended the programme to-date over multiple cohorts.
+This bespoke Executive Education programme was offered to CMA CGM employees at the TANGRAM facility in Marseille.
+Over 1000 attendees attended the programme over 18 cohorts.

 We led the delivery of the Sustainable Shipping segment, offering an overview of the policy landscapes, technological initiatives to support decarbonisation.
 A deep dive is offered on operational measures that reduce emissions and improve operational efficiency.